asw221/dlm/vignette/README.md

 and check how they stack up against true ones (there were in fact different response functions for men and women in this simulation).
 `dlmBE` provides a few convenient utilities to extract and visualize estimated DL functions in a fitted model.
-The basic syntax is simply `plot(fit2)`, but the call below enriches the plot with the addition of the true DL functions in purple (note the use of a "`term`" factor in the data for these functions to get them to render properly on the plot facets).
+For visualization, the basic syntax is simply `plot(fit2)`, but the call below enriches the plot with the addition of the true DL functions in purple (note the use of a "`term`" factor in the data for these functions to get them to render properly on the plot facets).

 ```R
 plot(fit2, geom = "line") +